-Keep out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and on the sachets.
+Do not use this medicine after the expiry date which is stated on the carton and on the sachet after EXP.
 The expiry date refers to the last day of that month.